Members of the Senate GOP caucus are now desperately trying to curb the president’s emergency powers according to a report this morning in The Hill.

 Democrats are suing Trump in court and plan more future votes that will challenge his emergency declaration for the wall.

-Sources say the House will hold a vote to override Trump’s veto on March 26.
+Sources say the House will hold vote to override Trump’s veto on March 26.
 Senate Minority Leader Charles Schumer (D-N.Y.) said Democrats will force a vote on blocking Trump’s national emergency every six months.

 “We’ve got to be real careful and whether it’s legislatively or in court, fight him every step of the way,” Schumer said.